FutureUniant/Tailor/README.en.md

 ### VIDEO GENERATE
 ##### VIDEO GENERATE BROADCAST
-Just upload an image with a face, select the favorite voice timbre, and input the voice content to be generated, and Tailor can instantly generate a audible video corresponding to the voice mouth shape for you.
+Just upload an image with a human face, select your favorite voice timbre, input the text content you want to generate, and Tailor can instantly generate a corresponding audible video with the voice lip shape for you.
 Let your creativity be easily realized and create a unique video work!

 ##### VIDEO GENERATE CAPTIONS
 By intelligently recognizing the audio and video content, Tailor can automatically convert it into text and provide a variety of fonts and colors for you to choose.
 The subtitle will be perfectly synchronized with the video, making your video more understandable and attractive.